Rehabilitation Options, Including Hyperbaric Oxygen Therapy (HBOT), for Stroke Patients

 - Participating in cognitive language exercises to restore communication and comprehension skills

-Research illustrates early speech intervention with aphasia patients can lead to better communication skills at the 12- and 26-week mark.
+Research illustrates early speech intervention with aphasia patients “had a massive increase in their ability to communicate at 12 and 26 weeks after their stroke.”
 Patients could speak better and exhibited less difficulty finding and using the right words.

-2. Physical therapy: A physical therapist (PT) engages patients in movement exercises to help them reacquire motor skills.
-PTs generally help stroke patients relearn activities such as walking, sitting, standing, and/or switching from one movement to another.
+- Physical therapy: A physical therapist (PT) engages patients in movement exercises to help them reacquire motor skills.
+PTs generally help stroke patients relearn activities such as walking, sitting, standing, and switching from one movement to another.

-Medical experts believe consistent PT decreases the risk of hospital readmission, because it helps patients:
+Medical experts believe consistent PT lowers “risks of hospital readmission within a month after discharge” because it helps patients: